-The course looks at six tragedies (including The Oresteia and two versions of Medea) by different playwrights, after an introduction that sets the stage (Athens in the 6th and 5th centuries B.C., the development of tragedy, stages, etc.).
-After each play or set of plays is introduced by the instructor, students present an analysis of each of the episodes and choruses and discuss how the plot is advanced by the episode/chorus, identification of significant verses or words, themes developed in the episode/chorus, etc. Admission to the course is restricted to Juniors and Seniors who have successfully completed HIS 2010.
+The course looks at six tragedies by different playwrights, after an introduction that sets the stage.
+After a play is introduced by the instructor, students present an analysis of the episodes and choruses and discuss how the plot is advanced.